stormpath/stormpath-react-native-example/README.md

 ### Prerequisites

 You need an account with Stormpath (https://api.stormpath.com/register) and an application setup (https://docs.stormpath.com/console/product-guide/latest/getting-started.html).
-Make sure the fetch code in the Login component is calling your applications DNS entry.
+Make sure the CLIENT_API entry in Enviroment.js matches your DNS entry.
 See https://docs.stormpath.com/console/product-guide/latest/applications.html#managing-an-application-s-client-api-configuration for more.

 ### Installing